Garcihernández

 Garcihernández is a village and municipality in the province of Salamanca, western Spain, part of the autonomous community of Castile-Leon.
 It is located 30 km from the provincial capital city of Salamanca and has a population of 590 people.

-It was the location of the Battle of Garcia Hernandez in 1812, during the Peninsular War.
+It was the location of the Battle of García Hernández in 1812, during the Peninsular War.

 Geography

 The municipality covers an area of 48 km2.
 It lies 814 m above sea level and the post code is 37810.

 Economy

 The basis of the economy is agriculture.
 Garcihernández has resisted the large-scale abandonment of most of the villages of the Alba de Tormes area due to urban developments in the 1990s in Spain.
-Many people from Garcihernandez worked in masonry in the capital, or elsewhere, in these years and stayed living in their own village.
+Many people from Garcihernández worked in masonry in the capital, or elsewhere, in these years and stayed living in their own village.
 So the emigration stopped.